My professional journey

 I started my professional life working in London’s marketing sector where my focus became business and people development.
 During these seven years, I worked for a global marketing communications group where our small team developed business and talent across the group’s European agencies.
 We supported chief executives and business development directors, down to graduates starting out in their first jobs.
 We believed that businesses are nothing without the people in them so we deliberately invested in these people.
 After a while, I was approached to be the marketing manager of an advertising agency known for its maverick and unconventional ethos.
 Here, I especially enjoyed working with the senior team and learning from them as we worked together to develop the business.

-I enjoyed these aspects of my work but I also began to realize that this environment was not completely right for me.
+I enjoyed these aspects of my work but I also began to realise that this environment was not completely right for me.
 In pursuit of a space that fitted better, I took the brave (some might say risky!) decision to leave my job with no job to go to.
 What has happened in the years since has been deeply transformational, involving significant personal and professional growth.

 I relinquished career progression, recognition, and financial security.
 I gained seven years of uninterrupted thinking time.